Your 3 Months Old Baby Growth and Development

 Baby Milestones – 3 Months

-Your baby’s development at three months will revolve around three areas viz. physical, cognitive, and emotional.
-These milestones will signify the baby’s growth, and can be measured accordingly.
+Your baby’s three-month-old milestones and development will revolve around three areas, viz. physical, cognitive, and emotional.
+These milestones will signify the baby’s growth and can be measured accordingly (6).

 - Response to sounds: Your baby will start to turn her head towards a source of sound, which indicates that her audio senses are developing.
 Familiar sounds, like your voice or when the phone rings, will elicit such responses.

-- Increase in vocal communication: During this phase, the baby might squeal in pleasure, and make noises or babbles in response to what she hears.
+- Increase in vocal communication: During this phase, the baby might squeal in pleasure and make noises or babble in response to what she hears.
 Although the babbling and actions will not resemble the real thing, this will be an important milestone for your baby.

 Behaviour